-3.6 Sampling and analysis by the HSE Environmental Health Service
+3.6 Sampling and analysis by the HSE National Environmental Health Service

-Recommended frequencies of sampling and analysis for other water sold in bottles or containers are provided in Council Directive 98/83/EC.
-The microbiological, chemical and physical parametric values provided in Council Directive 98/83/EC apply at the point at which the water is put into bottles or containers.
-Therefore, the sampling of 'other water' produced in Ireland against the criteria of Council Directive 98/83/EC should take place at the point of bottling in the food business.
+Recommended frequencies of sampling and analysis for other water sold in bottles or containers are provided in Directive (EU) 2020/2184.
+The microbiological, chemical, and physical parametric values provided in Directive (EU) 2020/2184 apply at the point at which the water is put into bottles or containers.
+Therefore, the sampling of 'other water' produced in Ireland against the criteria of Directive (EU) 2020/2184 should take place at the point of bottling in the food business.

-'Other waters' which are sampled at retail level can be analysed for the chemical and microbiological parameters outlined in Council Directive 98/83/EC.
-However, inspectors should be aware that these criteria apply at the point of bottling.
+'Other waters' which are sampled at retail level can be analysed for the chemical and microbiological parameters outlined in Directive (EU) 2020/2184.
+However, environmental health officers should be aware that these criteria apply at the point of bottling.
 Regulation (EC) No 178/2002, as amended (Article 14), states that food shall not be placed on the market if it is unsafe, i.e. injurious to health or unfit for human consumption.
 Therefore, 'other water' sampled at the retail stage/during marketing should be absent from contamination which is considered injurious to health or unfit for human consumption, e.g. E. coli or enterococci.

-Council Directive 98/83/EC does not provide minimum frequencies of sampling and analysis for monitoring purposes by the official agency.
 Guidelines on the frequencies of sampling and analysis for monitoring purposes of other water are provided in Table 9.
 EHOs can choose to increase or decrease the frequencies of sampling and analysis based on risk assessment.

-Partial monitoring: the purpose of partial monitoring is to provide information on the organoleptic and microbiological quality of the water supplied for human consumption, as well as information on the effectiveness of drinking water treatment (particularly of disinfection) where it is used, in order to determine whether or not water intended for human consumption complies with the relevant parametric values laid down in Council Directive 98/83/EC, as amended.
-Table 10 lists the parameters which can be subject to partial monitoring by the official agency.
-Table 11 lists the indicator values which are specified for each parameter subject to partial monitoring.
+Partial monitoring: the purpose of partial monitoring is to provide information on the organoleptic and microbiological quality of the water supplied for human consumption, as well as information on the effectiveness of drinking water treatment (particularly of disinfection) where it is used, in order to determine whether or not water intended for human consumption complies with the relevant parametric values laid down in Directive (EU) 2020/2184, as amended.
+Table 10 lists the indicator parameters which can be subject to partial monitoring by the official agency

-Full monitoring: the purpose of full monitoring is to provide the information necessary to determine whether or not all of the parametric values of Council Directive 98/83/EC (Annex I, Parts A and B and the indicator parameters in Part C) are being complied with.
-Table II lists the parameters which may be subject to full monitoring and the legislative criteria for each.
+Full monitoring: the purpose of full monitoring is to provide the information necessary to determine whether or not all of the parametric values of Directive (EU) 2020/2184 (Annex I, Parts A and B and the indicator parameters in Part C) are being complied with.
+Table 11 lists the parameters which may be subject to full monitoring and the legislative criteria for each.